lewis-morris/semverbump/docs/usage/bump.rst

 .. code-block:: console

-   bumpwright bump --level minor --pyproject pyproject.toml --commit --tag
+   bumpwright bump --pyproject pyproject.toml --commit --tag

 This prints the old and new versions and, when ``--commit`` and ``--tag`` are set, commits and tags the release.
 Omitting ``--base`` compares against the last release commit or the previous commit (``HEAD^``), and omitting ``--head`` assumes ``HEAD``.